 Is the saliva of birds that glue their nests together different from the saliva of birds that weave their nests?

-Do birds try build their nests with the same materials that were used in the nest they were raised in?
+Do birds try to use the same materials that were used in the nest they were raised in?

 Do nest-building skills improve over time?
 Does practice make perfect?